 Set Up Social Media Pages

 Social media business pages are also important for a variety of marketing purposes, but they’re also beneficial when it comes to optimizing local SEO.
 When you set up your Facebook or Instagram business page, you can have signals pointing to your location.
 This tells search engines that you are present and active across all platforms.
-Producing quality content on these pages and then encouraging visitors to click on the link to your webpages will increase foot traffic, giving credit to your site and improving your SEO rankings.
+Producing quality content on these pages and then encouraging visitors to click on the link to your web pages will increase foot traffic, giving credit to your site, and improving your SEO rankings.

 Use Local Keywords

 If you’re looking to rank higher in local SERPs, hone in on local keywords that are relevant to your customers and target market.
 Then use these words throughout your website in ways that make sense.
 With the help of Google’s Keyword Planner, you can filter through keywords based on locations.
-Using this tool gives you a good idea what kind of words or phrases your potential customers are using and what’s most popular in your area.
+Using this tool gives you a good idea of what kind of words or phrases your potential customers are using and what’s most popular in your area.
 Page titles and meta descriptions are a great place to use these keywords as well.